-The Rule of Three is a design principle that states that when things are arranged in three’s, it is more appealing, effective, and memorable.
-This also applies to photography and wedding album designs, so train yourself to think in a series of three when shooting.
+The Rule of Three is a design principle that states that when things are arranged in threes, it is more appealing, effective, and memorable.
+This also applies to photography and albums, so train yourself to think in a series of three when shooting.

-Instead, when photographing details, Ben suggests that you find one area with good lighting or an interesting space and limit your options of backgrounds.
+Instead, when photographing details, try to find one area with good lighting or an interesting space and limit your options of backgrounds.
 Photograph all the details against this one backdrop.
 Doing this helps keep the images and lighting consistent in the album spreads.

 2. Auto Design